Jordi Torres

-He is a two-time winner of the Spanish Moto2 championship, and has previously competed in his native Supersport and Stock Extreme championships.
+Torres is a two-time winner of the Spanish Moto2 championship, and has previously competed in his native Supersport and Stock Extreme championships.
 He is best known for winning the 2013 German Grand Prix, in the Moto2 class; having qualified in a career-best second place, Torres overtook long-time race leader Pol Espargaró with ten laps remaining, and held on to win the race, his first Grand Prix podium.
 From 2015 to 2019 he competed in the Superbike World Championship.